 How to protect patina on copper

-- Apply wax to your finished piece.
-The artificial antique effect created by your liver of sulphur solution can be protected by applying renaissance wax.
-Simply apply a small amount of the renaissance wax to a dry cloth (a little goes a long way).
+- Apply the wax to your finished piece.
+The artificial antique effect created by your Liver of Sulphur solution can be protected by applying renaissance wax.
+Simply apply a small amount of the wax to a dry cloth (a little goes a long way).
 Then apply to your finished copper piece.
 This will protect your work, keeping the darker, oxidised areas of your pieces dark, and the lighter, shinier surfaces untarnished.

 This technique works especially well where you’ve created textured, patterned pieces, or pieces with stamped or etched designs.
 This is because the patina solution clings to the indentations, making them more prominent while simultaneously creating an aged look.

-Now you know how to use liver of sulphur and how to patina copper, you can experiment with the method to define more intricately stamped/etched pieces and create that popular antique look with ease.
+Now you know how to patina copper, using Liver of Sulphur, you can experiment with the method to define more intricately stamped/etched pieces and create that popular antique look with ease.
+Find all the jewellery tools you’ll need for copper jewellery making online today.